Private Sector · Infrastructure · Service Direction

 Approach

-The intent was not to design a future system, but to provide leadership with a shared, evidence-based view of where digital investment would reduce constraint rather than add complexity.
+The intent was not to design a future system, but to give leadership a shared, evidence-based view of where digital investment would reduce constraint rather than add complexity.

 Key activities

-Supported leadership working sessions by shaping evidence and framing used to assess impact, effort, and dependency risk
+Designed and facilitated leadership working sessions to assess impact, effort, and dependency risk across digital investment options

 Contributions to key decisions

-Providing evidence to deprioritise initiatives that would create visible change without improving service reliability
+Provided evidence to deprioritise initiatives that would create visible change without improving reliability

 Why these decisions mattered